MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/qr-code-tracking-unity.md

 ## Getting the time a QR code was last detected

-Use the [`ARMarker.lastSeenTime`](/dotnet/api/microsoft.mixedreality.openxr.armarker.lastseentime) property to determine when the device last tracked a detected QR code and the amount of time, if any, tracking has been lost.
+Use the [`ARMarker.lastSeenTime`](/dotnet/api/microsoft.mixedreality.openxr.armarker.lastseentime) property to determine when the device last tracked a detected QR code and the amount of time, if any, tracking is lost.
 Time is measured in the number of seconds since Unity started your application and is analogous to [`UnityEngine.Time.realtimeSinceStartup`](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Time-realtimeSinceStartup.html).

 ## Using a QR code's trackable ID